AlgusDark/miniflux.koplugin/ARCHITECTURE.md

 - Dynamic menu content based on settings
 - Separated menu construction from menu actions (actions still delegate to other modules)

-### ⚡ events/ - Event Handling & Dispatcher Integration
-**Single Responsibility**: Event processing and coordination
-- **`event_handler.lua`**: Registers dispatcher actions, processes events
-- Clean interface between KOReader events and plugin functionality
-- Loose coupling between events and business logic

 ## Benefits of This Architecture

 ### 1. **Single Responsibility Principle**
 Each module has one clear purpose:
-- `main.lua`: Coordination and initialization
+- `main.lua`: Coordination, initialization, and simple event handling
 - `menu/`: Menu construction only
-- `events/`: Event handling only

 ### 2. **Simplified Structure**
-- **Removed unnecessary abstraction**: Initialization logic is straightforward and doesn't need a separate module
+- **Removed unnecessary abstraction**: Event handling is simple enough to live in main.lua directly
 - **No mixed concerns**: Low-level initialization separate from high-level coordination within main.lua
 - **Clear dependencies**: Each module has clear, injected dependencies

 ### 3. **Maintainability**
-- **Easy to find code**: Menu changes go in `menu/`, event changes go in `events/`
+- **Easy to find code**: Menu changes go in `menu/`, simple events stay in `main.lua`
 - **Simplified initialization**: All setup logic in one logical place
 - **Focused modules**: Each specialized module does one thing well
+- **Less abstraction**: Fewer layers to understand and maintain

 ### 4. **Extensibility**
 - **New menu items**: Add to `MenuManager` without touching main file
-- **New events**: Add to `EventHandler` without affecting other code
+- **New events**: Add directly to main.lua (simple dispatcher actions don't need abstraction)
 - **New initialization steps**: Add directly to main.lua init method

 ### 5. **Consistency**